SatyrTai/satyr-model-manager/README.md

    ### Meaning of emoji
    👌 <-- Completed<br>
-   🤪 <-- Working on it.... if you want it let me know<br>
+   🤪 <-- Working on it

    ### As extension